 What does this mean for you?

-You not only need to comply with GDPR when processing personal data for your own business, you’ll need to explain to your clients how you’re doing this, and you need to be compliant when doing work for them.
+You need to comply with GDPR when processing personal data for your own business, you’ll need to explain to your clients how you’re doing this, and you need to be compliant when doing work for them.

 This is important because these new changes mean that it’s now YOU who’s responsible for the data you process and not your client.
 So you’ll need to know the source of personal data you’re working with and how any data service providers are storing it on your behalf.